dev-akash-sarker/advanced-javascript-and-oop/readme.md

 # Advanced Concept

-## Prototype
+## Prototype inheritence

-- Protope are used when we have construction function and also we are using new binding for multiple variables.
-- when we have a multiple functions and also the variable that use the contruction function then it use protype as contruction_function.prototype.myfunction
-- with prototype now every instance avaiable to the person function
+- the parent object data inherit to any other protope when required.
+- some object does not have any relation but we can make a prototype inheritence so that it can use the features.